danbev/learning-nodejs/README.md

 For node the various targets in node.gyp will generate make files in the `out` directory.
 For example the target named `cctest` will generate out/cctest.target.mk file.

-The issue I'm having is that I want to be able to write Google Test unit tests for Node source files and I'd prefer to use C++ instead of using addons and testing them for this.
-This is because the functionality that I'm adding is intended for projects like Electron that embed Node.
-So I'd like to have gyp generate the make files for the cctest target and be able to say that it should depend on the core node target and the linker should then be able to use the object files created by that target when it links the tests from the cctest target.

 ### Profiling
 You can use Google V8's built in profiler using the `--prof` command line option: